-Unit Quizzes -35%
+Module Quizzes -30%

-When a student has reviewed a unit and is ready for the quiz, he or she will log on to D2L and receive a customized timed Unit quiz consisting of randomized questions.
+When a student has reviewed a Module and is ready for the quiz, he or she will log on to D2L and receive a customized timed Module quiz consisting of randomized questions.
 See the course schedule for the due dates for the quizzes.

-It is important to know the unit content before attempting the unit quizzes because they are timed.
-Quiz questions will be from information learned in the units.
-Be sure to read all required reading assignments and course notes for each unit.
+It is important to know the Module content before attempting the Module quizzes because they are timed.
+Quiz questions will be from information learned in the Modules.
+Be sure to read all required reading assignments and course notes for each Module.
 Quiz scores will be available immediately after a student submits his or her quiz for grading.